 The 2020 Olympic games are just right around the corner, with the Torch Relay kicking off on July 23, 2021.
-Running through August 8, these are the Summer Olympic games that would have been held in 2020, but were postponed due to the Covid-19 crisis.
+Running through August 8, these are the Summer Olympic games that would have been held in 2020, but were postponed due to the COVID-19 situation.
 And as with previous events, we can be sure that millions of people around the world are looking to watch the Olympic Games online for free — and that is the subject of this guide.

 There are many different free broadcasts of the olympics online from various streaming channels around the world.
 And over the course of the 16-day schedule, you will have plenty of opportunities to watch both the live events and replays of your favorite games from the comfort of your own home.

 Part of that excitement is due to the new sports debuting in these Olympic games, including: